AWS

 You can follow our Minikube or Kubernetes deployment guide.
 This will walk through a simple AWS deployment of Featureform with our quick start Helm chart containing Postgres and Redis.

-Install the AWS CLI then run the following command to create an EKS cluster.
+Install the AWS CLI and eksctl then run the following command to create an EKS cluster.

 eksctl create cluster \